 With respect to financing our operations through the issuance of equity, on July 14, 2009, we filed a shelf registration statement on Form S-3, File number 333-160572 ("July 2009 Shelf"), under which we may issue, from time to time, in one or more offerings, shares of our common stock for gross proceeds of up to \$50,000,000.
-As of October 31, 2009, gross proceeds of up to \$44,597,000 remained available under the July 2009 Shelf.
+As of January 31, 2010, gross proceeds of up to \$38,320,000 remained available under the July 2009 Shelf.

-In addition, on July 14, 2009, we entered into an At Market Issuance Sales Agreement ("July 2009 AMI Agreement") with Wm Smith & Co., pursuant to which we may sell shares of our common stock through Wm Smith & Co., as agent, in registered transactions from the above shelf registration statement on Form S-3, File Number 333-160572, for aggregate gross proceeds of up to \$25,000,000.
+In addition, on July 14, 2009, we entered into an At Market Issuance Sales Agreement ("July 2009 AMI Agreement") with Wm Smith & Co., pursuant to which we may sell shares of our common stock through Wm Smith & Co., as agent, in registered transactions from the July 2009 Shelf for aggregate gross proceeds of up to \$25,000,000.
 Shares of common stock sold under this arrangement are to be sold at market prices.
-We are obligated to pay Wm Smith & Co. a commission equal to 3% of the first \$15,000,000 in gross proceeds from the sale of shares of our common stock and 2% of the next \$10,000,000 in gross proceeds from the sale of shares of common stock.
-As of October 31, 2009, we had sold 1,429,582 shares of common stock at market prices under the July 2009 AMI Agreement in exchange for net proceeds of \$5,240,000.
+We are obligated to pay Wm Smith & Co. a commission equal to 3% of the first \$15,000,000 in gross proceeds from the sale of shares of our common stock and 2% of the next \$10,000,000 in gross proceeds from the sale of shares of our common stock at market prices under the July 2009 AM I Agreement in exchange for gross proceeds of \$11,680,000.

 In addition to the above, we may also raise additional capital through additional equity offerings, licensing our products in development, or increasing revenue from our wholly owned subsidiary, Avid.
 While we will continue to explore these potential opportunities, there can be no assurances that we will be successful in raising sufficient capital on terms acceptable to us, or at all, or that sufficient additional revenues will be generated from Avid or under potential licensing or partnering agreements to complete the research, development, and clinical testing of our product candidates.
-Based on our current projections, which include projected revenues under signed contracts with existing customers of Avid, combined with the projected revenues from our government contract and licensing agreements, we believe we have sufficient cash on hand combined with amounts expected to be received from Avid customers and from our government contract and licensing agreements to meet our obligations as they become due through at least fiscal year 2010 based on current assumptions.
+Based on our current projections, which include projected revenues under signed contracts with existing customers of Avid, combined with the projected revenues from our government contract, we believe we have sufficient cash on hand combined with amounts expected to be received from Avid customers and from our government contract to meet our obligations as they become due through at least the second quarter of our fiscal year 2011 ending October 31, 2010 based on current assumptions.
 There are a number of uncertainties associated with our financial projections, including but not limited to, termination of third party or government contracts, technical challenges, or possible reductions in funding under our government contract, which could reduce or delay our future projected cash-inflows.
-In addition, under our Loan Agreement (see Note 7), in the event our government contract with the Transformational Medical Technologies Initiative is terminated or canceled for any reason, including reasons pertaining to budget cuts by the government or reduction in government funding for the program, we would be required to set aside cash and cash equivalents in an amount equal to 80% of the outstanding loan balance in a restricted collateral account non-accessable by us.
-In the event our projected cash-inflows are reduced or delayed or if we default on a loan covenant that limits our access to our available cash on hand, we might not have s
+In addition, under our Loan Agreement (see Note 8), in the event our government contract with the Transformational Medical Technologies Initiative is terminated or canceled for any reason, including reasons pertaining to budget cuts by the government or reduction in government funding for the program, we would be required to set aside cash and cash equivalents in an amount equal to 80% of the outstandi ng loan balance (or \$3,067,000 as of January 31, 2010) in a restricted collateral account non-accessable by us.
+In the event our projected cash-inflows are reduced or delayed or if we default on a loan covenant that limits our access to our available cash on hand, we might not have sufficient capital to operate our business through the second quarter of our fiscal year 2011 unless we raise additional capital.
+The uncertainties surrounding our future cash inflows have raised substantial doubt regarding our ability to continue as a going concern.